Urrao antpitta: Controversy over the discovery

+However, in 2018, the International Commission of Zoological Nomenclature rejected a petition to suppress the fenwickorum name, and ruled, in ICZN Opinion 2414, that "The available specific name Grallaria fenwickorum Barrera & Bartels in Barrera, Bartels & Fundación ProAves de Colombia, 2010 remains valid for the species of antpitta involved.
+The issue is left open for subsequent workers to make new proposals to the Commission."
+Setting aside a ruling given by the Commission without its consent is explicitly forbidden by the Code (ICZN Art.
+80.9).
+As Opinion 2414 clearly indicates that Grallaria fenwickorum is available and valid, this is how it is to be treated, and the continued use of Grallaria urraoensis as the name of the species actually violates the Code.

 Finally, the two descriptions also proposed different English names for the bird.
 Time will tell whether Fundación ProAves' English name, Fenwick's antpitta, or Carantón and Certuche's English name, Urrao antpitta, will prove more popular, but the only completely uninvolved authority that has taken a stance on this matter has avoided taking sides by coining a new name, Antioquia antpitta.
 Its known range is entirely within the Antioquia Department.
 The two articles that described the species proposed the same Spanish name, tororoi de Urrao.